EdwardSuryaputra/fp_ab/README.md

 Don't forget to install the modules first

-For mahotas: you need to reinstall using pip install numpy --upgrade pip install mahotas
+For mahotas: you need to reinstall using: pip install numpy --upgrade pip install mahotas

-To run you can use streamline main.py
+To run you can use: streamline main.py